SpyglassMC/Spyglass/README.md

 ## Folding Ranges

-You can use comments to create folding ranges, which makes the structure of mcfunction file much clearer.
+You can use comments (`#region` and `#endregion`) to create folding ranges, which makes the structure of mcfunction file much clearer.

 ```mcfunction
 #region This is a block of commands